-Without this ability, insurance companies and attorneys must look to external evidence in the attempt to substantiate your claims.
+Without this ability, insurance companies and attorneys must look to external evidence in an attempt to substantiate your claims.

-In the process of proving or disproving pain and suffering, insurance companies and legal professional will look to the following factors:
+In the process of proving or disproving pain and suffering, insurance companies and legal professionals will look to the following factors:

 - Medical records and bills;

 - Physical evidence of your injuries;